hizneway/atat/README.md

 **Federated Authentication with Azure**

-Note that when `FLASK_ENV` is set to `master`, that the `/login-dev` routes will all require you to have a valid account in the Azure tenant and authenticate against it.
+The `/login-dev` routes require that you have a valid account in the Azure Active Directory tenant and authenticate against it.
-Alternatively, you can include `saml` in your query string to force federate authentication, which may be useful when debugging.
-Example: `/login-dev?saml`

 ### Seeding the database